2022 North Macedonia protests: Government of North Macedonia

 Prime Minister Dimitar Kovačevski and others condemned the violence which occurred during the protests.
-The government of North Macedonia and its coalition partners have insisted the protests' organizers are anti-European and pro-Russian elements.Anti-EU protests in capital of North Macedonia, today new calls for violence.
-Meta.mk, July 5, 2022.
+The government of North Macedonia and its coalition partners have insisted the protests' organizers are anti-European and pro-Russian elements.
 Per the Foreign Minister Bujar Osmani, if the French proposal would be declined, inter-ethnic tensions will start in the country.
-Bujar Osmani, who is a Macedonian Albanian, also appealed to put an end to the hatred against Bulgaria.
+Osmani, who is a Macedonian Albanian, also appealed to put an end to the hatred against Bulgaria.

-President Pendarovski made a statement that Russian spies from a neighboring country, whose name he refused to mention, were infiltrating North Macedonia.
+President Pendarovski made a statement that Russian spies from a neighboring country were infiltrating North Macedonia.
 Pendarovski also claimed that these agents were involved in the protests.
 According to him, Russia finances the opposition in the country.